softcarehub/freelancing/Email_Marketing/email.md

 ## Basic of Email Marketing
 - For email marketing our main goal is to build up relationships and consistent conversation with customers.
 Personalization is very important.
 - নিচে দেখব Lead থেকে কিভাবে Buyer এ পরিণত করা যায় তার কিছু Theory.
 - Keywords: sales funnel
+#### How can I do job as email marketer
+1. Apply as a Email Marketing manager(everything hast to do 1K to 5K dollar)
+2. small small task(mailchimp account creation(25-30 dollar), integration(25-50dollar),list import(20-40 dollar),sig nup form(100-300 dollar) )

 #### First need lead generation
 - `Lead:` potential buyer/customer of products/services
 - `Return of Investment:` After investment what I get
 - যত ভাল মানের Lead Generation করা যায়, তত ভাল  Return of investment(ROI) পাওয়া যায় ।
   - After collect lead then what happened in lead generation cycle
   1. `Awareness stage:` First create awareness to the customers so that they give attention products and services
   2. `Customer considerations stage:` When leads are interested in products and services.
 Then they share contact information for customers communication
   3. `Decisions stage:` When leads interested for buy products and services
 #### Types of lead
    1. Hot lead Budget authority need time(bant)  all